nikitavoloboev/data/focusing/rules.md

 - Only have notifications from real people and 2Do.
 The rest should be blocked.
 No badges.
 - Spend time on phone mindfully.
 Read & be proactive.

-## Web
+## Login

-- Use Single Sign On where possible.
-Mark it accordingly in 1Password.
+- Use Single Sign On where available.
+Mark it accordingly in 1Password (F (FB), G (Google), H (GitHub)).
 FB preferred for social circle.
+- Use 2FA where available.
+Saved to 1Password.

 ## SnippetsLab